fionahiklas/simple-minikube-deployment/README.md

 ## Overview

+Simple test of Minikube deploying basic Hello World applications.

+Tested on M1 Mac initially and partially on x86 Mac both running the latest version of MacOS.

 ## Quick start

-See more detailed instructions below
+See more detailed instructions below in the [setup](#Setup) section

 * Install Docker
 * Install minikube